Overview

 A panel display of all images in your image cube will appear.
 The following (not very good) example shows an image cube containing 7 time intervals and 5 energy bands in which I've selected a single region in every image except one time interval.

 By left- and right-clicking in this widget, you are presented with options for selecting or deleting regions, and displaying spectra and time profiles.
-When you select options to show spectra or time profiles, the region number(s) in each image used to compute the data are controlled by the value selected in the Region # box on the 'Select Input' widget, (spex_roi_use and spex_roi_integrate parameters from the command line).
+By left-clicking in an image and dragging to another image, you can select a group of images to work with at once (for defining regions, etc.) When you select options to show spectra or time profiles, the region number(s) in each image used to compute the data are controlled by the value selected in the Region # box on the 'Select Input' widget, (spex_roi_use and spex_roi_integrate parameters from the command line).
 Every time you change any region definitions, or the region number(s) to use, new spectra will be computed.

-Up to 4 regions can be selected in each image.
-(This is a hard-coded limit, but the value is arbitrary and can be increased if there's a need.)
+Up to 64 regions can be selected in each image (only 6 will be managed in the GUI interface, but you can work with more at the command line).
 The first region you define in an image is Region 0, the next Region 1, etc. You should define a region for every part of the image that contains a source, even if you don't plan to use all of the regions.
 This is because the error calculation assumes that everything outside all the regions is noise.

 The region selections are stored in the object, so you can exit and re-enter the Region Selection widget any time without disturbing the regions.
 They are deleted from the object when you select a different input image cube file (see below for saving and restoring regions from files).